Prerequisite Requirements: Initial and Initial/Professional Tracks of the Teacher Education Program

-For students interested in pursuing initial teacher certification through the University at Buffalo's graduate-level program, this page provides information regarding prerequisite requirements for the undergraduate major and content-area distribution as well as the general education core in liberal arts and sciences.
+For those interested in pursuing a New York State Initial Teacher Certificate through the University at Buffalo's teacher education program, this page provides information regarding prerequisite requirements for the undergraduate major and content-area distribution as well as the general education core in liberal arts and sciences.

 Undergraduate Major and Content-Area Distribution

 To be eligible for admission, an applicant must have completed a baccalaureate degree with a major approved for the intended certificate title (and, for some certificate titles there are additional content distribution requirements).
 For applicants who have not completed such a major, program faculty can review transcripts to determine the extent to which an equivalent to an approved major has been achieved.
 The approved majors (and applicable content distribution requirements) for each certificate title are as follows:

 A baccalaureate degree with a major in one of the following areas:

 - Arts: Art History, Dance, Music, Theatre, Visual Arts